-If you are still trying to figure out the fireworks of your menu and what will make it sparkle for your family and friends, look no further.
-Here’s a collection of my favorite easy, healthy recipes and plan-ahead notes that will help you celebrate.
+If you are trying to figure out the fireworks of your 4th of July menu and what will make it sparkle for your family and friends – look no further.
+Here’s a collection of my favorite easy, healthy recipes and plan-ahead tips that will help you celebrate with a smile.

-To plan your menu, consider how many you’ll be feeding and choose accordingly.
-If it’s a big crowd, you may want to offer multiple appetizers, main dishes (proteins) and side dishes.
+To plan your 4th of July menu, first consider how many you’ll be feeding.
+If it’s a big crowd, you may want to offer several appetizers, main dishes, and side dishes.
 If it’s a smaller group, maybe one of each will suffice.

 4th of July Party Menu Options

 - Fresh Strawberries with Honey-Vanilla Sour Cream Dip

 - Honey Nectarine Sorbet (omit liqueur for Daniel Plan followers)